Analyzing And Improving Neural Speaker Embeddings for ASR: Speaker embeddings

 An \ivec is designed to capture the highest mode from the total variability space, and can therefore encode both speaker and channel characteristics.
 However, the neural speaker embedding is trained to discriminate between speakers and thus focuses on speaker-specific information.
 As a result, the neural speaker embeddings capture less information, which might be helpful for speaker adaptation, namely channel and other acoustic characteristics, compared to the \ivec.
 This information loss could be a cause of the performance degradation of neural speaker embeddings \cite{rownicka2019embeddings, zeineldeen2022improving}.

-To let the neural speaker embeddings encode additional channel and acoustic information, on the layer below the temporal pooling layer, we add an auxiliary branch.
+To let the neural speaker embeddings encode additional channel and acoustic information, on the layer below the temporal pooling layer, we add an auxiliary reconstruction loss.
 It consists of a linear layer with dropout on the input, followed by an auxiliary \gls{MSE} loss to reconstruct the acoustic inputs, which can be seen in \fig\ref{fig:spk_model_with_reconstruction_loss}.
 Suppose the layer representation is $h_t$ and the acoustic inputs are $x_t$.
 The reconstruction loss can be formulated as

 where C is the corresponding feature dimension.
+This allows us to capture additional channel and acoustic information within the speaker embedding.
 Overall, we propose a better extraction pipeline: 1. train speaker embedding extractor with additional reconstruction loss 2. extract speaker embeddings from bottleneck layer 3. average over recordings 4. subtract the global mean